 Unallocated expenses consist primarily of our internal personnel and facility related costs.

-We expect our current level of research and development expenses to decrease for the remainder of 2023 due to the termination of enrollment in cohort D of the ENVASARC trial.
+We expect our current level of research and development expenses to decrease for with the remainder completion of 2023 due to the termination of enrollment in cohort D of the ENVASARC trial.